-- Must be a group of people. - Does not include a single, individual government official. - Must have a collective identity and purpose. - A group with a determinate membership and an expectation that it will act collectively in relation to some subject of governmental business. - Does not include an ad hoc gathering.
+- Collective governmental entity - Must be a group of people. - Does not include a single, individual government official. - Must have a collective identity and purpose. - A group with a determinate membership and an expectation that it will act collectively in relation to some subject of governmental business. - Does not include an ad hoc gathering.